-Our newest video demonstrates the advances in heart care for babies with single ventricle heart defects — from before birth through adulthood.
+Our newest video demonstrates the advances in heart care for babies with single ventricle heart defects — from before birth through childhood and into adulthood.
 Learn how early detection and diagnosis can make a world of difference in the lives of infants born with single ventricle heart defects.

 In most cases, children with single ventricle heart defects require intensive medical intervention soon after birth.
-Symptoms vary depending on the severity and type of defect.
-They include:
+Symptoms vary depending on the severity and type of heart defect, but typically include:

 - Blue or purple tint to lips, skin and nails (cyanosis)